tgraupmann/MinecraftChromaMod/README.md

 * The server will not be able to run the client mod.
 So you'll want to uninstall the client mod on the server and install the server mod on the server.

+* Connect to Minecraft dedicated servers using port: `25565`.

 ## Chroma Effects ##